polyred/polyred/README.md

 ## About

+`polyred` is a 3D graphics facility written in pure Go that aims to implement graphics research algorithms in real-time and offline geometry processing, rendering, animation, and etc.

+The geometry related facilities offer different types of geometry representations, and relevant I/O processors.

+The rendering related facility offers two levels of API set where the low-level API set contains abstract rendering passes for better customization, whereas high-level API set contains pre-defined rendering effects for better usability and performance.

-`polyred` is a 3D graphics facility written in pure Go.
-It implements the rasterization as well as ray tracing pipelines for hybrid rendering.
-Although it is a software implementation, it remains fast as it is optimized to utilize the full power of CPUs.
-The project aims to provide a software fallback for real-time and offline geometry processing, rendering, and etc in graphics research.
-See a full [features list](./docs/features.md).
+Although `polyred` is a software-only implementation currently, it remains fast as it is optimized for concurrent execution scheduling and utilize the full power of CPUs.
+The project aims to The current supported key features:

+- Cross platform
+- No dependency
+- Cache-aware concurrency optimization
+- Mesh I/O
+- Built-in geometries
+- Scene graph
+- Forward rendering
+- Mipmapping
+- Sutherland Hodgman Clipping
+- Back-face culling
+- View frustum culling
+- Perspective correct interpolation
+- Depth testing
+- Deferred shading
+- Blinn-Phong reflectance model
+- Shadow mapping
+- Screen-space ambient occlusion
+- Supersampling anti-aliasing

+See a full features list [here](./docs/features.md).

 ## Getting started